Police: Three hurt in five-vehicle crash

 Three hurt, one seriously, in five-vehicle crash in Smithtown, Suffolk police say

-Five vehicles crashed into each other on E. Main Street in Smithtown on Saturday morning, sending one person to Stony Brook University Hospital with serious injuries and two others with minor injuries, Suffolk police said.
+Five vehicles crashed into each other on E..
+Main Street in Smithtown on Saturday morning, sending a Mount Sinai man to Stony Brook University Hospital with serious injuries and two others with minor injuries, Suffolk police said.

-E. Main Street by Route 111 was shut in both directions after the collisions, which police said were called in just before 8:30 a.m.
+Michelange Romelien, 46, drove a 2004 Hyundai Sonata west on E. Main Street, when he lost control of the car, swerved into the east lanes and struck another vehicle by Route 111, which police said was called in just before 8:30 a.m.

-Photographs show a grey sedan and a white SUV collided head-on, crumpling both front ends.
+Photographs show a gray sedan and a white SUV collided head-on, crumpling both front ends.

 One photograph shows firefighters working at the sedan’s driver-side door.
 Exploded air bags are visible.